-Also known as umbrella branding, its strategy is to bet on a broader positioning and to allow its different products to capitalise on the notoriety of a single brand being promoted.
+Also known as umbrella branding, its strategy is to bet on a broader position and to allow its different products to capitalize on the notoriety of a single brand being promoted.

-Example: Samsung thus designates mobile phones, household appliances, televisions, cameras, etc.
+For example: Samsung company thus designates mobile phones, household appliances, televisions, cameras, etc.

 Several brands are brought together under a mother brand whose reputation is well established, such as Nestlé, for example.

-This group represents around fifty brands (Guigoz infant milk, Contrex mineral water, KitKat, Herta, etc.) promoting common values: nutrition, health, and well-being.
+This company represents around fifty brands (Guigoz infant milk, Contrex mineral water, KitKat, Herta, etc.) promoting common values: nutrition, health, and well-being.

 It's all about finding your key arguments but also about keeping your promises so that the client becomes an ambassador for your brand.